Robert Towns: Search for cheap labour

 Towns had trouble finding men to work in his various enterprises, as did other employers in New South Wales.
 A Coolie Immigration Society was established in Sydney in September 1842 to lobby the government to remove restrictions on importing labourers from India.
 The ship Orwell arrived in Sydney 23 March 1846 with 56 male and 13 female “coolies”, recruited for Robert Towns in Calcutta, supposedly to work as “domestic servants”.
 On the voyage out they had to work the pumps of the leaky ship day and night.
 They were given insufficient food and little warm clothing and all of them became unwell and one died soon after arrival.
 In Sydney the men were put to work on Towns wharf but they stopped work after a few days.
 They said their food was inadequate and the terms of their employment had never been made clear to them.

 Three hundred Chinese labourers were landed from Towns' ship Royal Saxon in 1853 to help meet the labour shortage caused by the Australian Gold Rushes but he found it difficult to place them with other employers.
 Towns was the leading figure in the trade and had brought in 2,400 Chinese by 1854 as well as 86 Indian workers.
 He tried to import Chinese and Indian labourers to work on his cotton plantation in Queensland but was frustrated by British government emigration agents in India and Hong Kong.
-He then looked to bring in indentured labourers or illegal slaves from the Pacific Islands.

 The South Sea islanders who served as seamen on Towns' sandalwood vessels and pelagic whaling ships performed well and may have prompted him to import large numbers of them into Australia to work on his pastoral properties and cotton plantation in Queensland.
-Towns worked with recruiters to bring the islanders to Australia, including Henry Ross Lewin, a notorious blackbirders of South Sea Islander labour.
+Towns worked with recruiters to bring the islanders to Australia, including Henry Ross Lewin, a notorious blackbirder of South Sea Islander labour.
 Unscrupulous methods and kidnapping were commonly used to get labourers aboard their ships.
 Allegations of crimes such as kidnap and slavery were frequently levelled at Towns during this period, who responded with the publication of a pamphlet outlining the instructions he gave to Ross-Lewin in regards to recruitment of the labourers.
 This pamphlet was later criticised for possibly being written after voyage and for the conditions specified for the labourers not being met in that shelter was not provided, wages not paid and the Islanders not returned home.